SCBI-ForestGEO/Dendrobands/README.md

 ## Contact

-Contact Erika Gonzalez-Akre or Albert Y. Kim for any inquiry on dendroband data collection at SCBI.
+Contact [Kristina Anderson-Texeira](teixeirak@si.edu) or Jessica Shue for any inquiry on dendroband data collection at SCBI.